|

 anyone who has gone through college and graduate school can get a

 minimal passing score on the licensing exam.
-Passing an exam,
+But, passing an

 The advantage of